 Publication of Unending Journey: selected writings by John La Rose:

 Another strand of the Dream to Change the World Project was to catalogue and conserve a number of manuscripts written by John La Rose.
 A selection of his writings has been published under the title Unending Journey.
 This title is taken from one of John's poems, which he himself had written on the cover of a file where he was compiling articles and essays, perhaps thinking of a publication in the future.
 The selection covers four decades and is a taster of John's numerous interests as well as containing ideas that resonate with issues today.
 The publication is available from New Beacon Books - see the Publications page for further information.

 The project was brought to an inspiring finish with our exhibition Dream to Change the World:the Life and Legacy of John La Rose, which took place in Islington Museum from 22 May to 29 August 2015.
 The exhibition was a huge success and we welcomed over 5000 visitors to the display during the 3 months.
 Stuart Hobley, the Chair of the HLF's London Committee and Rosemary Doyle, Head of Islington Libraries and Heritage Services, were present at the opening of the exhibition and both gave warm and positive speeches to the many friends and guests present.
 Three public outreach events were organised to accompany the exhibition and all were well attended.

-We have welcomed a number of new volunteers in 2012 who have helped us enormously with all aspects of the Dream to Change the World Project - cleaning and identifying material, Outreach work, and cataloguing.
+We worked with over 50 volunteers who helped us enormously with all aspects of the Dream to Change the World Project - cleaning and identifying material, outreach work, and cataloguing.
 Volunteers are at the heart of our work here at the GPI.
-If you would be interested in getting involved specifically with the Dream to Change the World project, please email our project archivist, Sarah Garrod, firstname.lastname@example.org.
+If you would be interested in getting involved as a volunteer, please email our project archivist, Sarah Garrod, firstname.lastname@example.org.
 Further information about volunteering at the GPI can be found in our Volunteering section.